mrooney/wxbanker/README.txt

 == UPGRADING ==

-If you are upgrading from a previous release, please see UPGRADING.txt for simple instructions.
+If you are upgrading from a release of wxBanker 0.3 OR EARLIER, please see UPGRADING.txt for simple instructions.
 It's easy, I promise!
+If you are upgrading from wxBanker 0.4 or later, There is nothing special that you need to do.

 == REQUIREMENTS ==
  - Python >= 2.5
  - wxPython >= 2.8.8.0
- * numpy >= 1.04 (completely optional; enables graphing capabilities)
+ * numpy >= 1.04 (optional; enables graphing capabilities)

 See "INSTALLING" below for instructions on installing these dependencies on your specific operating system.